So You Have a New Teen Driver!

 I wrote this post to help parents help their kids survive to adulthood, and not wrapped in a cocoon locked in the house.
 Give them the best shot by giving them lots of opportunities to learn by doing.

 Why am I qualified to write this?
-So far, I have taught one of my kids to drive, and I have taught 100s of other kids in the Tire Rack Street Survival program as an in-car instructor.
+So far, I have taught both of my kids to drive, and I have taught 100s of other kids in the Tire Rack Street Survival program as an in-car instructor.
 I myself have done dozens of high-performance driving schools as both a student and in-car instructor as well as competing in wheel-to-wheel racing.
 Through my own journey, I have learned what works and what doesn't, along with important aspects of driving that are ignored by "normal" driver education.

 As I was approaching the time when Marina (my older daughter) was going to get her learner's permit, I was nervous and excited at the same time.
 I started teaching teens and adults important skills behind the wheel when she was a tiny baby, and was always excited for the opportunity to give my own child my focused attention.
 Kids are awesome learners, and if I could help shape how my own kids approach driving, then I knew I could rest a little easier once they were driving on their own.